 6. Declutter condiments

 Toss the expired condiments and salad dressings in your refrigerator.
-Also, check the bottles that are opened but not in use for a while.
-If odd color or texture happened, throw them away.
+Also, check the bottles that are opened but have not been in use for a while.
+If odd colors or textures happened, throw them away.

 7. Clean out a junk drawer